Doctor of Education in the Field of Higher Education Administration

-The Higher Education Administration program prepares exceptional leaders for administrative, academic, and research positions in two- and four-year higher education institutions, national and international associations, government agencies, and other post-secondary educational settings.
+The ever-evolving field of higher education requires exceptional leaders for administrative, academic, and research positions in two- and four-year higher education institutions, national and international associations, government agencies, and other post-secondary educational settings.

 A minimum of 53 credits, including 24 credits in core courses, 9 credits of research, and 2 credits of electives.